michalrud/ThetaCloud/doc/api/SensorData.rst

 SensorData
 ==========

+.. glossary::

+	SensorData
 		A simple structure that holds data either read from or provided to external devices.

-.. glossary::

 	SensorData::name
 		Name of the sensor which provided the data.